markusrenoldner/science-notes/Derivation of Navier-Stokes equations.md

 \end{equation}$$
 To simplify the momentum equation one could now treat this total pressure as an unknown of the problem.
 The momentum equation changes to
 $$\frac{\partial \boldsymbol{u}}{\partial t}+\boldsymbol{\omega} \times \boldsymbol{u}+\frac{1}{\operatorname{Re}} \nabla \times \boldsymbol{\omega}+\nabla p_{\text{tot}}=\boldsymbol{f}.$$After computing a solution, one can easily recover the static pressure from $\boldsymbol{u}$ and $p_{\text{tot}}$, using the relation above.

+Without loss of generality, $\boldsymbol{f}=0$ can be assumed, if \boldsymbol{f}  is a ”conservative” vector field, with scalar potential $\psi$.
+This works, as $\psi$ can then be included in the total pressure (the forcing term is being interpreted as an extra pressure term) and later be subtracted again.
+See the previous subsection about the Bernoulli pressure as a comparison.
+This can be helpful for numerical simulations.

 The resulting system of equations would then be (still in rotational form)
 $$\begin{equation}